whitlockjc/carvoyant/README.md

 * **0.0.3 (2014 Mar 8)** - Build including [Pull Request #1 (Use query params or POST body based on API)][pr1]
 * **0.0.2 (2013 Nov 26)** - Miscellaneous minor refactorings
 * **0.0.1 (2013 Nov 19)** - Initial release

+## Known API Issues

+Below are a list of known (as of this writing) Carvoyant API shortcomings/inconsistencies:

+* No API for deleting a vehicle (Has an impact on testing)
+* No API to create trip data (Makes sense but this has an impact on testing)
+* No API to create/update/delete constraints (Has an impact on testing)
+* Constraint, event notification, event subscription and vehicle list APIs return 404 instead of a 200 with empty array when there are no objects (This is just an inconsistency that might cause you issues in using the API without knowing)
+* Some list APIs return plural form (constraint, subscriptions, notifications) while the rest do not (This is just an inconsistency that might cause you issues in using the API without knowing)

 ## Usage